Scrybbling-together/zotero2remarkable_bridge/README.md

 *and* sync them back to Zotero again.

 It relies on both Zotero's and reMarkable's cloud APIs for Python.
 This means sync must be enabled in Zotero to use this program.
-Both Zotero's storage and external WebDAV storage is supported, although Zotero's own cloud support is largely untested.
+Both Zotero's storage and external WebDAV storage is supported.

+WebDAV is currently under development, it's unlikely to work in its current state.

 Testing and bug reports/pull requests are highly appreciated.

 ## Usage